Kakamega Forest National Reserve | Western Kenya | Kakamega County

 Kakamega Forest Wildlife

 These are some of the animals you can see on a walk through Kakamega Park.
-These include buffaloes, Jackson’s hartebeest, bush backs, Roan antelope, Black-and-white Colobus, red-tailed and blue monkey, Elephant Shrew, Ader’s Duiker, Banded Mongoose, Genet Cat, Bush Baby, olive baboons, vervet monkeys, and the De Brazza’s Monkey locally referred to as the ‘Karasingi’.
+These include buffaloes, Jackson’s hartebeest, bushbucks, Roan antelope, Black-and-white Colobus, red-tailed and blue monkey, Elephant Shrew, Ader’s Duiker, Banded Mongoose, Genet Cat, Bush Baby, olive baboons, vervet monkeys, and the De Brazza’s Monkey, locally referred to as the ‘Karasingi’.

-Others include African Civet, Tree Pangolin, Potto, Bush Pig, Giant Forest Hogs, Giant forest squirrels, African Clawless Otter, duiker, Sunni, giraffes, pangolin, porcupine, water squirrels and dik-dik.
-You can also spot a wide variety of snakes such as Jameson’s Mamba, Rhinoceros-horned Viper, Black-lipped Cobra, Bush Viper, and more.
+Others include African Civet, Tree Pangolin, Potto, Bush Pig, Giant Forest Hogs, Giant forest squirrels, African Clawless Otter, duiker, Sunni, giraffes, pangolin, porcupine, water squirrels, and dik-dik.
+You can also spot a wide variety of snakes, including Jameson’s Mamba, Rhinoceros-horned Viper, Black-lipped Cobra, Bush Viper, and more.

-Game viewing in the reserve is best done during the dry months of December to February when there are no rains and animal species can be available in the reserve.
+Game viewing in the reserve is best during the dry months of December to February, when there is no rain and animals are more visible.

-The reserve has over 300 species of trees including some of Africa’s greatest hard and soft woods: Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several varieties of croton, and Pouteria altissima.
-There are 380 recorded species of plants.
+The reserve has over 300 tree species, including some of Africa’s greatest hardwoods and softwoods: Elgon teak (Olea welwitschii), red stinkwood (Prunus africana), white stinkwood, several croton varieties, and Pouteria altissima.
+There are 380 recorded plant species.

 Best time to visit Kakamega Forest National Reserve